Hyundai and LG will invest an additional $2B into making batteries at Georgia electric vehicle plant

 The announcements are part of an electric vehicle and battery land rush across the United States.
 Under the U.S. Inflation Reduction Act, EVs must be assembled in North America, and a certain percentage of their battery parts and minerals must come from North America or a U.S. free trade partner to qualify for a full $7,500 EV tax credit.

 Currently, no Hyundai or Kia vehicles are eligible for the tax credit unless they are leased.
-Hyundai opposed having foreign-made vehicles excluded, in part because it’s building American factories.
+Hyundai opposed having foreign-made vehicles excluded, in part because it is building American factories.

 Hyundai will need batteries for more than just vehicles made in Ellabell.
 The company is already assembling electric vehicles at its plant in Montgomery, Alabama, and announced in April it would start assembling its electric Kia EV9 large SUV at the Kia plant in West Point, Georgia.